What is a biometric residence permit (BRP)?

 How will I receive my BRP?

 You need to collect your BRP within 10 days of arrival in the UK (or you may be subject to a financial penalty or cancellation of your leave).
-You can easily collect your BRP at the University during registration days or from the competent Office in the University.
+You can easily collect your BRP at the University during registration days or from the Visa and Compliance Office in the University.
 We would highly recommend that you select the University of East Anglia as your alternative collection location (ACL).
 The code that you need to put in your application is 2HE564.
 This code will be listed on the Confirmation of Acceptance of Studies (CAS) that the University has issued and that you need to apply for your Tier 4 Visa.

 If you cannot or do not wish to collect your BRP at the University, you have the option of collecting your BRP at some selected Post Offices.
 If you decide to collect from the local Post Office, use the University of East Anglia address (post code NR4 7TJ) to locate the nearest post office.